Dr. Paul SugarbakerFocus: Peritoneal Mesothelioma

 About Dr. Sugarbaker

-Dr. Paul Sugarbaker is the director of the Center for Surgical Oncology at the Washington Cancer Institute, Washington Hospital Center, in Washington, D.C. where he is considered the leading surgeon treating patients with peritoneal mesothelioma.
+Dr. Paul Sugarbaker is the director of the Center for Surgical Oncology at the Washington Cancer Institute, part of the Washington Hospital Center in Washington, D.C. where he is considered the leading surgeon treating patients with peritoneal mesothelioma.

 Medical Degree and Residency

 MD Cornell University Medical College, NY 1967.
 Dr. Sugarbaker completed residency at Peter Bent Brigham and Women’s Hospital Surgery from 1967-1974.